davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 It's tempting to privilege, in a fully-automated process, the same stakeholders who were privileged in the earlier version of the process.
 In the examples above, the Ops Team fits this paradigm.
 This isn't always the right choice.

-The Ops Team hold privileged access to perform certain software release operations, which makes them an intermediary between the Product Team (who have the knowledge of what is being delivered and why) and the customers who consume that value.
+The Ops Team hold privileged access to perform certain software release operations, which makes them an intermediary between the PM Team (who have the knowledge of what is being delivered and why) and the customers who consume that value.
 That privilege isn't misplaced; it's given to the Ops Team based on their specific skillsets and likely also to meet compliance goals.
 But those driving factors aren't the ultimate values stemming from this process, and that means they can be reconsidered as the process itself changes shape.

-In the value-centered automation paradigm discussed above, we made a point of disintermediating the relationship between those two endpoints, the product team and the customer.
-The ops team isn't required any more to work in a go-between capacity, because they created a new kind of value: they built a product that allowed the value-creating Product Team to self-service delivery to their customers.
+In the value-centered automation paradigm discussed above, we made a point of disintermediating the relationship between those two endpoints, the PM team and the customer.
+The ops team isn't required any more to work in a go-between capacity, because they created a new kind of value: they built a product that allowed the value-creating PM team to self-service delivery to their customers.

 Disintermediation and self-service are hallmarks of a product approach to automation.
 When stakeholders are empowered in this way, they both get pragmatic improvements - fewer context switches, more productive hours in their days - but also opportunities to reconsider the overall shape of a process.
 Those outcome- and value-centered automation types that are exposed can offer far greater scope for productivity improvement and cost reduction.

-TODO: name Product Team is confusing

 ### Keyholes to Vistas